aldefouw/redcap_calc_value_differences/README.md

 *Note: Adding a parser for a particular version of REDCap isn't as hard as it may sound.
 We are using the XML/HTML parser library known as **Nokogiri**.*

 *It is lightning-quick and easy to learn.
-The source code for version 7.1.2 is here:*
+The source code for version 7.1.2 (of our parser code, that is - not Nokogiri) is here:*

 https://github.com/aldefouw/redcap_calc_value_differences/blob/master/library/redcap_versions/redcap_712.rb